iamkirankumaryadav/Library/AI/Artificial Intelligence.md

 - Self Driving Cars
 - Self Operating Computers

-### Artificial Intelligence is a Set of Algorithms and Intelligence to Mimic Human Intelligence.
+### Artificial Intelligence is a Set of Algorithms to Mimic Human Intelligence.

 ### Machine Learning is a Branch of Artificial Intelligence

-### Deep Learning is one of those Machine Learning Techniques.
+### Deep Learning is One of Machine Learning Techniques.